-2021 - 2022 highlights

-were hired and one fitted out as an external urgent care community needs. centre to manage potential emergencies, swabbing and testing in a separate area to the main facility and minimise the risk to COVID-19 spreading to vulnerable people inside the facility.
+2021-22 continued to test ODH with COVID-19 against cancer golf day was well attended despite were hired and one fitted out as an external urgent care community needs. centre to manage potential emergencies, swabbing and testing in a separate area to the main facility and minimise the risk to COVID-19 spreading to vulnerable people inside the facility.